 When I was about 7, I swam with a ton of really colorful tropical fish in the clear ocean along a Hawaiian coast.

 Countries I’ve Visited

-Bahamas, Barbados, Belgium, Cambodia, Canada, China, England, France, Germany, India, Ireland, Italy, Japan, Laos, Luxembourg, Malaysia, Mexico, Nepal, Netherlands, Oman, Philippines, Qatar, Singapore, South Korea, Sri Lanka, Switzerland, Thailand, United Arab Emirates, United Kingdom, United States, Vatican City State, Wales
+Aruba, Bahamas, Barbados, Belgium, Cambodia, Canada, Cayman Islands, China, Curaçao, Dominican Republic, England, France, Germany, India, Ireland, Italy, Jamaica, Japan, Laos, Luxembourg, Malaysia, Mexico, Nepal, Netherlands, Oman, Philippines, Puerto Rico, Qatar, Saint Kitts and Nevis, Singapore, Sint Maarten (Dutch part), South Korea, Sri Lanka, Switzerland, Thailand, Turks and Caicos Islands, United Arab Emirates, United Kingdom, United States, Vatican City State, Wales

 Countries I’ve Lived In